-Phantom Falls is a seasonal waterfall in Oroville, California that is incredibly unique in the way the small creek feeds an impressive and tall waterfall.
-Add to this that Phantom Falls is one of three waterfalls you can see on the hike and you have the recipe for a pretty amazing adventure.
+Phantom Falls is a seasonal waterfall in Oroville, California, that is incredibly unique in the way the small creek feeds an impressive and tall waterfall.
+Plus, Phantom Falls is one of three waterfalls you can see on the hike, meaning you have the recipe for a pretty amazing adventure.
 Do note that this waterfall is seasonal so it needs a good rain to flow and won’t be flowing most of the year.
-Also, note that the hike has no signs or markers, so I recommend downloading a trail map, so you don’t get lost.
+Also, note that the hike has no signs or markers, so I recommend downloading a trail map so you don’t get lost.
 Here is all the information.

 - 5.5 miles round trip

 - 250 feet of elevation

 - Part of North Table Mountain Ecological Reserve

 - Need to get a CDFW Lands Pass online here